LassoSoft/LassoGuide/lasso_guide_source/language/query-expressions.rst

 ==========================

-An object can be used as the source of a with clause in a query expression if its type has implemented and imported the `trait_queriable` trait.
+An object can be used as the source of a with clause in a query expression if its type has implemented and imported the :trait:`trait_queriable` trait.
 For this, a type must implement the ``forEach`` member method.
 This method is always called with a givenBlock.
 Within the ``forEach`` member method, the object being queried should invoke the givenBlock, passing it each available element in turn.

 The following example implements a user list type.
 Objects of this type can be used in query expressions.
 For the sake of this example, it permits iteration over a fixed list of users, which it provides to the query one by one. ::

-   // define the user_list type
+   // Define the user_list type
    define user_list => type {
       trait { import trait_queriable }

       public forEach() => {
          local(gb = givenBlock)

-         // provide the 6 users one at a time
+         // Provide the 6 users one at a time
          #gb->invoke('Krinn'='Jones')
          #gb->invoke('Ármarinn'='Hammershaimb')
          #gb->invoke('Kjarni'='Jones')